TankSlayer1337/circuits-backend/Circuits/Circuits.Public/src/Circuits.Public/Readme.md

 `Amazon.Lambda.AspNetCoreServer.Hosting` NuGet package and calling `AddAWSLambdaHosting(LambdaEventSource.HttpApi)` passing in the event source while configuring the services of the application.
 The event source can be API Gateway REST API and HTTP API or Application Load Balancer.

-### Project Files ###

-* serverless.template - an AWS CloudFormation Serverless Application Model template file for declaring your Serverless functions and other AWS resources
-* aws-lambda-tools-defaults.json - default argument settings for use with Visual Studio and command line deployment tools for AWS
-* Program.cs - entry point to the application that contains all of the top level statements initializing the ASP.NET Core application.
-The call to `AddAWSLambdaHosting` configures the application to work in Lambda when it detects Lambda is the executing environment.
-* Controllers\CalculatorController - example Web API controller

-You may also have a test project depending on the options selected.

-## Here are some steps to follow from Visual Studio:

-To deploy your Serverless application, right click the project in Solution Explorer and select *Publish to AWS Lambda*.

-To view your deployed application open the Stack View window by double-clicking the stack name shown beneath the AWS CloudFormation node in the AWS Explorer tree.
-The Stack View also displays the root URL to your published application.

 ## Here are some steps to follow to get started from the command line:

 Once you have edited your template and code you can deploy your application using the [Amazon.Lambda.Tools Global Tool](https://github.com/aws/aws-extensions-for-dotnet-cli#aws-lambda-amazonlambdatools) from the command line.